 March 15, 2018 | 5:00 PM EST

 Part 1: "Negligence, Informed Consent & Informed Refusal: How to Avoid a Lawsuit"

 Urological Surgery includes procedures for cancer and reconstructive surgery that may alter genital and sexual function.
 The litigation potential due to loss of urinary or sexual function requires vigilance in patient counseling and surgical performance by Urologists when choosing to perform indicated and elective surgery.
 Medical malpractice is not defined if an unanticipated or even an anticipated bad outcome occurs.
 Moreover, the standard of care does not equate with a guarantee of recovery.
 Given the sometimes-unforeseen consequences of patient care, there is a need for increased knowledge and awareness of legal risks that can be used by plaintiff counsel to make a successful claim.

 The purpose of this course is to review the basic legal definitions of what constitutes negligence, what may be considered malpractice, and what are the important elements when determining the standard of care.
 Questions addressed include: What are the evolving definitions of Informed Consent and Informed Refusal?
 What must be disclosed when discussing and obtaining informed consent?
 Does clinical judgment and experience carry the same weight as in the past?
 What are the legal risks of clinical practice guidelines?
 When should Urologists opt for Alternative Dispute Resolution and “I’m Sorry” statements?
 We will also review strategies to avoid litigation and several surgical cases with potential lessons and avoidable pitfalls.
+REGISTER FOR PART 1

 Part 2: "Survival Guide to Litigation Stress: How to Overcome a Lawsuit"